PX4/PX4-Devguide/en/flight_controller/snapdragon_flight.md

 ### PWM ESC Wiring

 For controlling the motors, PWM ESCs can be used.
 Use connector J13 (next to power module connector) and the following wiring.
-ESC numbers is according to [here](../airframes_multicopter/motor_map.md#quadrotor-x-layout).
+ESC numbering is according to [here](../airframes/airframe_reference.md#quadrotor-x).
 The ESCs are powered using the ESC power distribution board that comes with the frame.

 | Snapdragon J13 Pin | ESC | Comment                   |
 | ------------------ | --- | ------------------------  |